kata198/VirtualEnvOnDemand/README.md

 You can use it for "lightweight" distributions, for example you may use third-party libs for testing, but they don't need to be in your global setup.py "requires", you can just import them on-demand when you run tests.
 Or make up your own use!

+You can simplify code deployments, by having the virtualenv created post-deploy, instead of worrying about having to deploy a virtualenv.

 **Basic Usage**